PeterOeClausen/Thesis/README.md

 You can now run the server by right-clicking the ObjectServer project, select 'Set as StartUp Project' and then run the application by pressing the play button in the top of Visual Studio.

-## Other (needed if you are going to make changes to the database):
+## Other (needed if you are going to make changes to the database or downloaded npm packages on a seperate computer):
 If you need to delete the data in the database, run:
 ```
 Drop-Database